Knowledge Bridging for Empathetic Dialogue Generation: Experimental Settings

-We compare with the state-of-the-art baselines as follows: (1) \textbf{Transformer}~\citep{vaswani2017attention}: A Transformer-based sequence to sequence model that is trained based on MLE loss.
+We compare with the state-of-the-art baselines as follows: (1) \textbf{Transformer}~\citep{vaswani2017attention}: A Transformer-based encoder-decoder model with a copy mechanism.
 (2) \textbf{EmoPrepend-1}~\citep{rashkin2019towards}: An extension of the Transformer model which incorporates an additional supervised emotion classifier.
-The whole model is jointly trained by optimizing both the classification and generation loss.
-(3) \textbf{MoEL}~\citep{LinMSXF19}: Another extension of Transformer model which softly combines the response representations from different transformer decoders.
+(3) \textbf{MoEL}~\citep{LinMSXF19}: Another extension of Transformer model which softly combines the response representations from different decoders.
 Each decoder is optimized to focus on one type of emotion accordingly.
+(4) \textbf{MIME}~\citep{MajumderHPLGGMP20}: An empathetic dialogue model considering polarity-based emotion clusters and emotional mimicry.
+(5) \textbf{EmpDG}~\citep{LiCRRTC20}: A multi-resolution empathetic adversarial chatbot which exploits multi-resolution emotions and user feedback.

-Additionally, we also conduct ablation studies to better analyze the influence of different components in our model: (1) \textbf{w/o MKCE}: The MK-EDG model without the Multi-type Knowledge-aware Context Encoder.
-(2) \textbf{w/o E-CatM}: The MK-EDG model without the Emotional Cross-attention Mechanism.
+We also conduct ablation studies to better analyze the influence of different components in our model: (1) \textbf{w/o ECE}: The KEMP model without emotional knowledge of the emotional context encoder.
+(2) \textbf{w/o EDD}: The KEMP model without emotion-dependency mechanisms of the decoder.
+Additionally, we analyze the results of incorporating pre-trained model (DialoGPT~\citep{ZhangSGCBGGLD20}) in our model.

-Since both the two-type knowledge sources are utilized in the multi-type knowledge-aware context encoder and response generator, we do not conduct experiments to analyze the effects of single-type knowledge.

-\subsection{Implementation Details}
+\subsection{Implementation details}

-We lowercase the characters, tokenize the sequences and retain a vocabulary with 24,646 tokens.
+We lowercase the characters, tokenize the sequences and retain a vocabulary with 24,647 tokens.
 We use pre-trained Glove vectors~\citep{pennington2014glove} to initialize the word embedding.
-All common hyperparameters are the same as the work in~\cite{LinMSXF19}.
+All common hyperparameters are the same as the work in~\citep{LiCRRTC20}.
 The maximum introducing numbers of external concepts per dialogue and per token are set as 10 and 5, respectively.
-The threshold $\alpha$ used in dialogue context graph construction is 0.1.
-We implemented all models in PyTorch~\cite{paszke2017automatic} with a single Tesla V100 GPU, and train models using Adam optimization~\citep{kingma2014adam} with a mini-batch size of 16.
-The parameters of the Transformer, Emoprepend\_1, MoEL, and our model Know\_EDG are 16M, 16M, 21M, and 31M.
+The threshold $\alpha$ used in emotional context graph construction is 0.1.
+Loss weights $\gamma_1, \gamma_2, \gamma_3$ are set to 1, 1, and 0.1, respectively.
+We implemented all models in PyTorch~\citep{paszke2017automatic} with a single Tesla V100 GPU, and train models using Adam optimization~\citep{kingma2014adam} with a mini-batch size of 16.
 We varied the learning rate during training following~\citet{vaswani2017attention}.
 Early stopping is applied when training.
-The training time of model Know\_EDG is 3 hours for around 21000 iterations.
 When inference, we set the maximum decoding step as 30.
+The training time of KEMP is 3 hours for around 26000 iterations.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics}